ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 mitigate these effects by adapting the requested ACK frequency to the current BBR phase.
 The following per-phase guidance applies:

-* Startup: The sender SHOULD request a high ACK frequency (low Ack-Eliciting Threshold and short ACK delay) to ensure that delivery rate samples are generated frequently enough for timely full-pipe detection.
-In particular, the sender SHOULD request an ACK delay of no more than 0.25 * smoothed_rtt to obtain multiple delivery rate samples per round trip, which helps the bandwidth plateau estimator converge promptly.
+* Startup, ProbeBW_REFILL, and ProbeBW_UP: The sender SHOULD request
+  frequent acknowledgments to ensure that delivery rate samples are generated often enough for timely full-pipe detection and accurate bandwidth probing.
+The sender SHOULD request parameters that yield at least 4 acknowledgments per round trip.
+Before or upon entering ProbeBW_REFILL, the sender SHOULD increase acknowledgment frequency if it was previously reduced during ProbeBW_DOWN or ProbeBW_CRUISE.

-* ProbeBW_DOWN and ProbeBW_CRUISE: The sender MAY reduce ACK frequency to lower overhead, since these phases do not rely on rapid feedback for probing.
-The sender MAY request an ACK delay of up to 0.5 * smoothed_rtt and an ACK threshold of up to roughly half the number of maximum-sized packets that fit in the current congestion window.
+* ProbeBW_DOWN and ProbeBW_CRUISE: The sender MAY request less frequent ACKs to lower overhead, since these phases do not rely on rapid feedback for probing.
+The sender MAY request an ACK delay of up to 0.5 * smoothed_rtt and an ACK threshold of up to roughly a quarter of the current congestion window.
 Keeping these values moderate ensures that loss detection is not excessively delayed by infrequent ACKs.

-* ProbeBW_REFILL and ProbeBW_UP: The sender SHOULD request higher ACK frequency before or upon entering ProbeBW_REFILL, to ensure timely round-trip detection and accurate delivery rate samples during the subsequent ProbeBW_UP phase.
-The sender SHOULD request an ACK delay of no more than 0.25 * smoothed_rtt, since the flow will soon be probing for additional bandwidth and will benefit from frequent feedback for accurate bandwidth estimation and loss detection.

-* ProbeRTT: Upon entering ProbeRTT, the sender SHOULD solicit a prompt acknowledgment (e.g., via a QUIC IMMEDIATE_ACK frame or a TCP TARR option with R=0) to obtain a timely and accurate BBR.min_rtt sample while the queue is drained.
-Additionally, since ProbeRTT lasts only BBR.ProbeRTTDuration (200 ms), the sender SHOULD request a short ACK delay during ProbeRTT to maximize the number of RTT samples obtained during this brief window.
+* ProbeRTT: During ProbeRTT, the sender SHOULD solicit a prompt acknowledgment (e.g., via a QUIC IMMEDIATE_ACK frame or a TCP TARR option with R=0) on the last packet of each flight of data, to obtain a timely and accurate BBR.min_rtt sample while the queue is drained.
+  Implementations MAY also request a short ACK delay during ProbeRTT, though this is often unnecessary since few packets are sent during this brief phase.

 When available, the QUIC Receive Timestamps extension ({{?I-D.draft-ietf-quic-receive-ts}}) can improve the fidelity of